dallaszkorben/homeflix/Wiki/preparation.md

 Shows ERROR:
 Failed to initialize control interface you may have another wpa_supplicant process already running

+# in case of ifdown wlan0/ifup wlan0 does not work:
+$ ip link set wlan0 down
+$ ip link set wlan0 up
 ```

 Stop and disable the other wpa_supplicant processes if you have the error